mvolkmann/blog/src/swift/Localization.md

 ## Specifying Supported Languages

-1. Select the top entry in the File Navigator.
+1. Select the top entry in the Project Navigator.
 1. In the left nav of the project editor, select the project.
 1. Select the "Info" tab.
 1. In the "Localization" section there will already be an entry for "English".